Xethrus/Keep-Typing/On going game-plan.md

            if you have pressed the current index.
 Making it so you have to "delete" the key you mispressed.
 Other bug waryness will be required of course.
+4. Realizations

+            I need to keep in mind the update loop.
+Forgetting the nature of the repeating loops has lead me down many paths that I did not need to walk.
+Now I need to figure out how to properly iterate through the words after they have been typed.
+Lots of ideological progress so far.